 We're accustomed to being able to quickly access and absorb information.
 We prefer five-minute videos to lengthy lectures and short articles to books.
 I won't say that a good programming book replaces every article — that's not the case.
 And it certainly doesn't replace practice.
 However, for me personally, a real understanding of the fundamentals of programming came after I had completed hundreds of tasks on CodeGym, read a ton of articles, and then began to simultaneously study theory, immersing myself in books.
-I looked for a long time for my own personal "best Java textbook for beginners in 2019".
+I looked for a long time for my own personal "best Java textbook for beginners".
 Below are several books that I have found more or less useful at various stages of my studies.

 "For the little ones"You can read the following two books when you begin your studies — in parallel with watching videos or, if you're studying on CodeGym, together with the first levels.
 They are suitable for people with zero programming experience, especially the first.